ISIS arrests: How many are from travel ban countries?

 On Wednesday, the new iteration of the travel ban goes into effect.
 People from eight countries -- six of them Muslim-majority nations -- will either be prohibited from entering the United States or will face enhanced background checks.

 The Trump administration says the policy will keep Americans safe from terrorism.
 But plots like the US Project illustrate the complexity in combating ISIS and other jihadist organizations.
 The travel ban would not have stopped the conspirators from coming to the United States.
-None of the them are from the travel ban countries.
+None of them are from the travel ban countries.
 Abdulrahman El Bahnasawy is a Canadian citizen, Haroon is an American citizen living in Pakistan and the Russel Salic is from the Philippines, according to court records.

 Federal law enforcement foiled the plot in 2016.
 The undercover FBI agent posed as an ISIS sympathizer and recorded their communications.
 El Bahnasawy, the Canadian, was arrested in New Jersey and pleaded guilty last year while the two others have been detained outside the US and are awaiting extradition.